The Best Internships & Placements in 2019/20

 Doing a placement or internship will make you stand out from the 74 other applicants and increase your chances of securing a graduate role

-54% of graduates that were hired by companies in the Top 100 Employers Table were comprised of former interns and placement students.
+54% of graduates that were hired by companies by the Top Employers were comprised of former interns and placement students.
 Most of them had already worked for the company before they had applied for their graduate scheme.

 In fact, companies use these programmes to find talent and introduce them to the company while they're still at university.